orubel/beapi-backend/README.md

 ## PRE-INSTALLATION
-#### 1. Project requires Java 1.8.
+#### 1. Project requires Java 1.8 and curl preinstalled (curl used for testing).
 Test your version from a shell/command prompt by typing:
 ``` java -version```

 #### 2. If you do not have a database setup, login to mysql as 'root' and create database (you can use any database you wish; see 'NOTE' below)